 The war ended with the Accords de Cintra (Cintra Pact) in April 1958 in which Spain ceded the territory won by the Liberation Army to Morocco as well as an area of the Sahara ranging from Oued Draa to 50 km south of Tarfaya.
 From 1958 up until the complete reappropriation of the region by Morocco in January 1969, Ifni acquired Spanish Provincial Status, becoming the 51st Spanish Province, and was ruled by a Governor General.
 1969 marked the end of a 35-year occupation.

-Since the 1950s the region witnessed mass emigration of workers to the factories and mines of Europe.
-This resulted in an exodus from the countryside as the emigrants preferred to base their families in the urban centers of Geulmime and Sidi Ifni given the lack of infrastructure in the countryside.
-The sustainability projects Dar Si-Hmad implements focus primarily on this region, roughly 30 km inland, eastern bound towards and inclusive of the Anti-Atlas Mountains.
+Since the 1950s the region has witnessed mass emigration of workers to the factories and mines of Europe.
+This resulted in an exodus from the countryside as the emigrants preferred to base their families in the urban centers of Guelmim and Sidi Ifni given the lack of infrastructure in the countryside.
+The sustainability projects Dar Si-Hmad plans and delivers focus primarily on this region, roughly 30 km inland, eastern bound towards and inclusive of the Anti-Atlas Mountains.

 Challenges and perspectives